Katie-Bar-The-Door Award Nominees and Winners

 winner: F.W.
 Murnau (Sunrise: A Song Of Two Humans)

-nominees: Paul Leni (The Cat And The Canary and The Man Who Laughs); King Vidor (The Crowd); Josef von Sternberg (The Last Command); William A. Wellman (Wings)
+nominees: Paul Leni (The Man Who Laughs); King Vidor (The Crowd); Josef von Sternberg (The Last Command); William A. Wellman (Wings)

 DIRECTOR (Comedy/Musical)